Ramon

 Artist Bio

-De Dios was into architecture from 1980 to 2010.
-The Portrait Artists Society of the Philippines Inc. (PASPI) was formed in Cebu City in 2010 and he was one of the founding members.
+De Dios worked in architecture from 1980 to 2010.
+When the Portrait Artists Society of the Philippines Inc. (PASPI) was founded in Cebu City in 2010, he became one of its founding members.

 Available Artworks